End of Contracting Out

 This means that instead of paying full national insurance contributions and getting both the basic state pension and the 2nd state pension LGPS members pay a reduced rate but only get the basic state pension.

 However; The government decided to change the way state pensions are earned.
 From 6 April 2016 there is now a single flat rate pension for everyone.
 Although to get the full amount you would have to pay the full national insurance amount for some time.
-For details please see the link to the state pension website.
+For details please see the link below to the state pension website.

 As a result of this change to the state pension the government announced that it was ending the option for pension schemes to be contracted out of the state pension scheme.
 This means that from 6 April 2016, members of the LGPS have been paying the full rate of national insurance contributions.
 The amount extra that you have to pay will depend on your salary.

 It is important that you understand how much state pension that you will receive and when you will receive it.
 Please look at the government website using the following link: https://www.gov.uk/state-pension/overview